mitrefccace/autoinstall/README.md

 ```sh
 python ./installer.py -s <Git source> -b <Git branch>
 ```
-The Git source to be used is "ssh://github.com/mitrefccace", and the recommended Git branch is "v3.0", although the user can choose any available branch or tag from GitHub.
+The Git source to be used is "ssh://github.com/mitrefccace", and the latest version should be used for the Git branch.
 While the script is running, follow any user prompts.
 Select any subset of the repositories to install.
 To install all repositories, select the quick install option.

-5. For a one-click install, save the properly-configured, decoded configuration file in the /home/centos directory with the naming convention "config_acedirect.json_TEMPLATE".
+5. (Optional) For a one-click install, save the properly-configured, decoded configuration file in the /home/centos directory with the naming convention "config_acedirect.json_TEMPLATE".
 Then choose the quick install option.

 6. When installation is complete and the script has finished running, a PM2 status window will be displayed with the name of each server and its status.
 The servers should all have a status "online".
 To verify successful installation, run the command